-Check out Evidence-Based Programs if you're looking for a curriculum that has shown evidence of changing adolescent sexual risk-taking behavior.
+If you're looking for curriculum that has shown evidence of changing adolescent sexual risk-taking behavior, check out evidence-based programs.
 You'll find information here that can lead you to promising curricula that might "fit" your population.

 - 17 Days (formerly What Could You Do?)